 Not using ReGraph yet?

-Filtering is an important part of any graph visualization application.
-Defining your own property-based filter logic means you can focus on the most interesting connections in your network.
+Node and link filtering is an important part of any graph visualization application.
+Defining your own property-based filter logic means you can focus on the most interesting connections in your React network graph.

 Our two application models consider filtering in exactly opposite ways: